 Read our Citi Premier® Card review.

-Citi® Diamond Preferred® Card: Best for long intro APR period
+Best for long intro APR period: Citi® Diamond Preferred® Card

 - Best features: Cardholders receive a 0% introductory APR for 21 months on balance transfers made in the first four months (then 16.74% to 26.74%, variable).
-You’ll also get a 12-month 0% introductory APR on purchases as well (then 13.74% to 23.74% variable APR after that).
+You’ll also get a 12-month 0% introductory APR on purchases (then 16.74% to 26.74% variable APR after that).
 Plus, there’s no annual fee and there are a few ancillary perks to enjoy, like access to Citi Entertainment®, Citi Flex Plan, Citi Easy Deals program and the Citi Flex Loans program.

 - Biggest drawbacks: There’s no rewards structure and you’ll face a balance transfer fee of 5% (or $5, whichever is higher).
-Also, the only real difference when compared to the Citi Simplicity is that the Diamond Preferred charges up to a $40 late payment fee and 29.99% variable penalty APR.
+Also, one of the differences when compared to the Citi Simplicity is that the Diamond Preferred charges up to a $41 late payment fee and up to 29.99% variable penalty APR.

 - Bottom line: If you’ve planned out combatting your debt problem and the fee and terms fit your needs, the Citi Diamond Preferred is an attractive option for anyone hoping to pay down debt or finance a big purchase.

 Read our Citi Diamond Preferred Card review.

-Citi Rewards+® Card: Best for bonus rewards points
+Best for bonus rewards points: Citi Rewards+® Card